-In duplicate bridge there are three basic types of events—individuals, pairs and teams.
-There are many types of games within each category.
-Here, we will explain the three types of events, as well as the various special games within each category.
+In duplicate bridge, there are three basic types of events—individual, pair and teams.
+Also, there are many types of games within each category.

 The individual game is the only form of duplicate bridge in which you do not have a partner chosen by you.
 The game is set up in such a way that each player is a separate contestant who plays with a multitude of different partners.
 Sometimes you play only one board with each partner; other times you play two or three, rarely more.